smbressan/cheatsheets/postgres/postgres.md

 ```
 #### Future clause for a given user:
 ```
-ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT ON TABLES TO readaccess;
+ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT SELECT ON TABLES TO USER_NAME;
 ```
 #### More commands